 In 2013 one of the most comprehensive studies of workplace wellness was carried out in the United States.
-Entitled the Rand Report, it looked at the employee wellness programs in the US and their effectiveness in improving employees general well being.
-The lead author of the report, Soren Mattke concluded that employee wellness programs can help contain the current epidemic of lifestyle-related diseases as well as lower the ongoing skyrocketing healthcare costs in the US.
+Entitled the Rand Report, it looked at the employee wellness programs in the US and their effectiveness in improving the general health and wellbeing of an employee.
+The lead author of the report, Soren Mattke concluded that employee wellness programs could help contain the current epidemic of lifestyle-related diseases, as well as lower the skyrocketing healthcare costs in the US.

-As you can see, corporate wellness programmes are becoming very important to how modern workplaces function.
+As you can see, corporate wellness programs are becoming very important to how the modern workplace functions.
 But what does all this mean for you as a fitness entrepreneur?

-If your fitness business is located in a small to mid-size town, you may be thinking this is more relevant to studios and gyms located in bigger towns and cities.
-However, an increasing number of smaller businesses are offering corporate wellness programmes.
-In the United States, the ACA made it mandatory for companies with 50 employees and over to provide healthcare with wellness programmes usually part of this.
+If your fitness business is located in a small to mid-sized town, you may be thinking this is more relevant to a studio or gym located in bigger towns and cities.
+But with such an emphasis on corporate workplace programs in today’s world – this is not the case anymore.
+A lot of companies now will offer employees some form of gym membership; often to a gym close to the office.
+In the United States, the ACA made it mandatory for companies with 50 employees and over to provide healthcare, with a wellness program usually part of this.

-So in this article, we are going to go through the steps you need to take before becoming involved with corporate wellness and then take a dive into some different corporate wellness ideas your fitness studio could implement.
+So in this article, we are going to go through the steps you need to take before becoming involved with corporate wellness.
+Then, we willgo through some different corporate wellness ideas you could implement at your fitness studio or gym.

 What To Do First

 To get your studio or gym involved, there are two main things that you have to do.

 You have decided to take part in a corporate wellness program.
 The next question is: How do you do it?

 Well, the answer is quite simple: Good old fashioned cold calling.